HalilUzer/uninformed-search-algorithms/README.md

 Comparison of Breadth First Search, Depth First Search, Depth Limited and Iterative Depth Limited algorithms according to their expanded node counts and max fringe sizes while they solve 8 puzzle game.

 ## Usage
 Enter start state to start_state variable in Agent.py at line 270 as 2d list.
+Run Agent.py.
 Code will print all outputs.

+Queue.py and Agent.py must be in same folder.

 Coded in python 3.